MaaSTaaR/539kernel-book/Chapter 6: Filesystems.md

 Then the global variable `base_block` is defined, which is the memory address that contains the base block after loading it from the disk, as we have said, this loaded copy is the one that we are going to update when the user performs a transactional operation on the run-time filesystem such as creating a new file for example.

-The first function that we are going to implement is `filesystem_init` which is an initializer that will be called once the kernel starts.
+After including `filesystem.h` in `filesystem.c` the first function that we are going to implement is `filesystem_init` which is an initializer that will be called once the kernel starts.
 Its code is too simple, it is going to use the ATA device driver to read the base block from the disk to the main memory and stores the memory address of this loaded data in the global variable `base_block`.

 ```{.c}
 void filesystem_init()